Georgia Taylor-Brown: Career

 Taylor-Brown was also part of the British Mixed Relay teams that won gold at the 2019 Accenture World Triathlon Mixed Relay Series Nottingham and silver in the ITU World Triathlon Mixed Relay Series Tokyo.

 In July 2021, Taylor-Brown joined Jessica Learmonth and Vicky Holland to represent Team GB in the Women's Triathlon at the delayed 2020 Summer Olympics in Tokyo.
 In difficult conditions and despite suffering a flat tyre on the last cycle lap, she nonetheless closed the resulting gap on the lead group ahead to win silver.
 A few days later Georgia won the gold medal in the Triathlon Mixed Relay at the Tokyo 2020 Olympics on Saturday 31 July 2021 She also won the 2021 Super League Triathlon Championship series, having finished 2nd in all four Championship series races.

 At the 2022 Super League Triathlon, Arena Games Triathlon series, Taylor-Brown finished 4th in the London event, and 3rd at the series finale in Singapore.
 This was enough to finish 3rd in the final standings of the inaugural Esport Triathlon World Championship.

 At the 2022 Super League Triathlon Championship Series, Taylor-Brown finished 3rd at the first event in London behind Cassandre Beaugrand and Taylor Spivey.
 She dominated at the second event in Munich however, finishing 30 seconds ahead of her closest rival.
 She finished 3rd at SLT Malibu, following a crash on the bike, in the first round of the event.
 A week later she won again, and again by a significant margin, at SLT Toulouse.
 At the final event of the series, in NEOM, Saudi Arabia, Taylor Brown won by a narrow margin ahead of fellow British triathletes Sophie Coldwell and Beth Potter.
 Her performance secured her the overall 2022 Season Championship title.

 Taylor-Brown was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to triathlon.

+She competed in the women's triathlon at the 2024 Summer Olympics in Paris, France.

 Personal life

-Georgia was brought up by an athletic family.
-Georgia's father, Darryl Taylor, represented Great Britain in the 800m.
+Taylor-Brown was brought up by an athletic family.
+Taylor-Brown's father, Darryl Taylor, represented Great Britain in the 800m.
 Her mother Bev swam at national level and ran for Sale Harriers.
 She has been swimming since she was five.
 Taylor-Brown started running when she was 12 and was selected to run for her school.
 She chose to focus on triathlon and had a successful trial with the British Triathlon Olympic Development Squad.
 Originally from Manchester, she moved to Leeds in 2012 to study for a degree in Sports and Exercise Science at Leeds Beckett University.
+In July 2025, Taylor-Brown was awarded an honorary doctorate by her former university for her sporting achievements.